IRC-safe jet flavour at leading power: Numerical checks

 The final test is obvious: the massified cross section should match the massive one up to power corrections.
 In order to eliminate the effect of power corrections and maximise the size of the quasi-soft logarithms, this test should be performed for a very small value of the massive quark mass.
 However, this will lead to very large cancellations between different contributions to the massive calculation: the collinear (and part of the soft) logarithms cancel in the final result, but are present in the individual contributions to the cross section.
 This means that the individual cross section contributions need to be determined with unusually high numerical precision, i.e.~a small Monte Carlo uncertainty.
 While not impossible, it would be unnecessarily computationally expensive to perform this test for an LHC cross section.
 For the sake of the environment, we will therefore instead consider the cross section for producing top-jets at a hypothetical 1 TeV electron-positron collider, setting $m_t = 1$ GeV and including only the QED contribution for simplicity.
 This process actually constitutes a very rare exception which cannot be handled by the original formulation of the sector-improved residue subtraction scheme.
 To solve this, we have extended the scheme to cover such edge cases, as described in appendix \ref{sec:appendix}.
 The small mass also makes the cross section hard to integrate using Monte Carlo techniques due to the presence of quasi-singularities.
 This is also solved by the strategy described in appendix \ref{sec:appendix}.

 We cluster jets using the Durham algorithm with $y=10^{-2}$ and study the distribution of the zenith angle of the highest-energy top-jet.
-The left panel of fig.~\ref{fig:EETT} shows the different NNLO contributions to the leading power cross section: the purely massless contribution (blue), the $\alpha_s$ decoupling contribution (pink) and the $S$ function contribution (orange).
-Also shown are the NNLO contributions to the fully massive cross section, distinguishing between final states with 2 (green) or 4 (purple) top quarks and plotted with an additional minus sign.
+The left panel of fig.~\ref{fig:EETT} shows the different NNLO contributions to the leading power cross section: the purely massless contribution, the $\alpha_s$ decoupling contribution and the $S$ function contribution.
+Also shown are the NNLO contributions to the fully massive cross section, distinguishing between final states with two and four top quarks and plotted with an additional minus sign.
 If the LP contributions have all been computed correctly, then they should - up to negligible power corrections - add up to the fully massive cross section.
 Thus, adding all of the plotted contributions listed above should yield zero.
 Note that all plotted contributions have a different shape, requiring a non-trivial interplay in order for them to sum up to zero.
 Their sum is shown in grey, and is indeed consistent with zero.

 This can be seen more clearly in the right panel of fig.~\ref{fig:EETT}.
 Shown there are the $S$ function contribution in orange and the sum of all other contributions in blue.
 Clearly, both are constant w.r.t.~the zenith angle in units of the LO cross section and their sum is zero.
 Among those presented here, this is the most powerful test of the implementation of our idea - and indeed of the concept itself.
 And it, too, has been passed.